Cadabra in Jupyter

 The Cadabra Cloud service makes use of Jupyter to provide you with an on-line service to run Cadabra; send an email to firstname.lastname@example.org if you want to get access.

-The 'New' button in the top-right of the screen should then give you the option of creating a new notebook with a Cadabra kernel.
+The 'New' button in the top-right of the screen should then give you the option of creating a new notebook with a 'Cadabra2' kernel.
+If that fails, and the error messages produced by Jupyter indicate that it cannot find the Cadabra kernel, you may need to adjust your PYTHONPATH.

 Differences with Cadabra's own notebook

 When you use Cadabra within Jupyter, most things will work as in Cadabra's own notebook interface.
 The main thing to keep in mind is that Jupyter notebooks (with extension .ipynb) and Cadabra notebooks (with extension .cnb) are not the same file format.
-You can read notebooks created in Jupyter into the Cadabra cadabra2-gtk client, but you cannot read Cadabra notebooks into Jupyter (at least not until a converter is written).
+You can read notebooks created in Jupyter into the Cadabra cadabra2-gtk client, and you can (as of version 2.3.3) export Cadabra notebooks as Jupyter notebooks (or convert them using the cadabra2ipynb command-line utility), but it is good to keep this in mind.

 You can, however, make use of Cadabra packages inside the Jupyter notebook, so you can still do import something where something.cnb is a Cadabra notebook.